smfhashmi/iep_consulting/content/management/_index.md

     families, promote developmental growth, and align with the highest standards in healthcare and education.
   memberdetail2: With a Master's degree in Behavior Analysis Practice and a
-    Bachelor's degree with a concentration in Gerontology, I bring a wealth of knowledge and experience to the field of Applied Behavior Analysis (ABA).
-My journey in this profession has been dedicated to supporting children and adolescents with diverse needs, particularly those facing challenges related to memory impairment and behavioral difficulties.
-As a Qualified Autism Service Provider Supervisor (QASP-S), I am committed to delivering evidence-based strategies that empower individuals and foster their development.
-My approach emphasizes collaboration with families, educators, and interdisciplinary teams to create tailored, effective interventions that promote positive outcomes in various settings.
+    Bachelor's degree with a concentration in Gerontology, Joanne brings a wealth of knowledge and experience to the field of Applied Behavior Analysis (ABA).
+Her journey in this profession has been dedicated to supporting children and adolescents with diverse needs, particularly those facing challenges related to memory impairment and behavioral difficulties.
   image: /assets/img/team/briana.jpg
   name1: Briana
   span1: A Leader in ABA Therapy and Autism Support